dofontenelle/dofontenelle.github.io/README.md

 ## Essential Websites for Completing Homework
 * Access to Blackboard is done through [waketech.edu.](www.waketech.edu) Waketech.edu and Blackboard are essential for knowing what assignments are due and when.
-* Homework is submitted through [GitLab.com](about.gitlab.com) GitLab will be the training ground for testing are knowledge base.
+* Homework is submitted through [GitLab.com](about.gitlab.com) GitLab will be the training ground for testing our knowledge base.